vdaas/vald/k8s/metrics/otel/README.md

                                         ===> Prometheus <=== Grafana
 ```

-1. To deploy the operator in an Kubernetes Cluster, we first need to deploy [cert-manager](https://cert-manager.io/docs/installation/).
+1. To deploy the operator in a Kubernetes Cluster, we first need to deploy [cert-manager](https://cert-manager.io/docs/installation/).

     ```sh
     make k8s/external/cert-manager/deploy
     ```

-2. Deploy Jaeger and Prometheus to export metrics and traces from OpenTelemetry Collector.
+2. Deploy Jaeger and Prometheus to export traces and metrics from OpenTelemetry Collector.

     - Deploy Jaeger